 Step 1: Take the quiz

 This short quiz is less about finding out whether Cove is right for you than it is about setting up your account and establishing a baseline of information before a consultation with a Cove doctor.
-Almost any combination of answers to its questions will lead you to a page where you can start your subscription for $4/month and begin your consultation.
+Almost any combination of answers to its questions will lead you to a page where you can start your subscription and begin your consultation.

 Step 2: Complete an online consultation